mbabynames search ✿

-Richard is a two-syllable name of German origin, meaning "noble and strong".
+from the German, meaning "brave ruler".
+Richard is a two-syllable name of German origin, meaning "brave ruler".
 It ends with a firm -D, which shapes how middle names connect to it phonetically.

 2